Grand Palace: History

 The layout of the Grand Palace followed that of the Royal Palace at Ayutthaya in location, organization, and in the divisions of separate courts, walls, gates and forts.
 Both palaces featured a proximity to the river.
 The location of a pavilion serving as a landing stage for barge processions also corresponded with that of the old palace.
 To the north of the Grand Palace there is a large field, the Thung Phra Men (now called Sanam Luang), which is used as an open space for royal ceremonies and as a parade ground.
 There was also a similar field in Ayutthaya, which was used for the same purpose.
 The road running north leads to the Front Palace, the residence of the Vice King of Siam.

 The Grand Palace is divided into four main courts, separated by numerous walls and gates: the Outer Court, the Middle Court, the Inner Court and the Temple of the Emerald Buddha.
 Each of these court's functions and access are clearly defined by laws and traditions.
 The Outer Court is in the northwestern part of the Grand Palace; within are the royal offices and (formerly) state ministries.
 To the northeast is the Temple of the Emerald Buddha, the royal chapel, and home of the Emerald Buddha.
 The Middle Court housed the most important state apartments and ceremonial throne halls of the king.
-The Inner Court, at the south end of the complex, was reserved only for females, as it housed the king's harem.
+The Inner Court, at the south end of the complex, was reserved only for women, as it housed the king's harem.

 During the reign of King Phutthaloetla Naphalai (Rama II), the area of the Grand Palace was expanded southwards up to the walls of Wat Pho.
 Previously this area was home to offices of various palace officials.
 This expansion increased the area of the palace from 213674 m2 to 218400 m2.
 New walls, forts, and gates were constructed to accommodate the enlarged compound.
 Since this expansion, the palace has remained within its walls with new construction and changes being made only on the inside.

 In accordance with tradition, the palace was initially referred to only as the Phra Ratcha Wang Luang (พระราชวังหลวง) or 'Royal Palace', similar to the old palace in Ayutthaya.
 However, during the reign of King Mongkut (Rama IV) the name Phra Boromma Maha Ratcha Wang or 'Grand Palace' was first used in official documents.
 This change of name was made during the elevation of Prince Chutamani (the king's younger brother) to the title of Second King Pinklao in 1851.
 The proclamation of his title described the royal palace as the 'supreme' (บรม; Borom) and 'great' (มหา; Maha) palace.
 This title was given in order to distinguish the palace from the Second King's palace (the Front Palace), which was described as the Phra Bovorn Ratcha Wang (พระบวรราชวัง) or the 'glorious' (บวร; Bovorn) palace.